Evolving with 2023 Healthcare Payer Technology Trends

 Increasing consolidation among health systems and payers also is motivating health plans to innovate.
 They understand that relying on legacy technology and paper-intensive processes minimizes the ability to scale.
 Health plans are taking steps now to upgrade their position.

 And not a moment too soon.
-The long-predicted disruption to healthcare has arrived as top retailers have become major players in the industry.
-In an increasingly consumer-driven environment, demonstrating value to members and employers is key.
+Top retailers have become major players in the industry.
+In this increasingly consumer-driven environment, demonstrating value to members and employers is key.
 Payers with a tech-first mindset – and the ecosystem to match – will have the strategic advantage in these situations.

 At the same time, health plans will see more technology vendors looking to leverage experience with other industries into similar successes in the healthcare sector.
 Technology can help rapidly improve ROI on the claims overpayment prevention and recovery process.
 But health plans will need to shrewdly evaluate these solutions to ensure a good fit.